Getting Around on Race Weekend

 San Luis Obispo can be reached directly off Highway 101 for those traveling the coast route from San Francisco and Los Angeles.
 Those traveling from the Central Valley have two major routes – Highway 166 from Bakersﬁeld and Highway 46 from Fresno – that cut across the central mountains, bringing travelers to Highway 101, just 25 miles south and north of San Luis Obispo.
 Learn More

 For those of you coming to visit the RaceSLO Festival either on Saturday or Sunday, we encourage you to carpool or take public transportation.
-The City of San Luis Obispo Public Transit (SLO Transit) is providing every race participant with a FREE 3-Day bus pass, redeemable at the SLO Transit booth.
+The City of San Luis Obispo Public Transit (SLO Transit) is providing every race participant with a FREE 1-RIDE bus pass, redeemable at the SLO Transit booth.
 This bus pass allows participants to ride the bus throughout San Luis Obispo during the race weekend.
 Please click on the Bus Schedules headline to see a complete schedule of buses (re-routes on Sunday) to the Madonna Inn/Madonna Meadows property.
 You can also visit their Facebook Page for the latest updates.
 Download the Bus Tracker App (Apple or Android) for real time transit information.

 ROAD CLOSURES AND PARTICIPANT/SPECTATOR ACCESS